-From how to draw Buddha eyes to what to hold on the emblems of protectors.
-Or the hand gesture of mother Tara.
-It is defined and has a distinct style.
-And perhaps this is the beauty of Thangka painting where you go years of learning and mastering the skills under the qualified master.
+From how to draw Buddha eyes to what implements the protectors hold, or even the hand gesture of mother Tara - everything is defined and has a distinct style.
+And perhaps this is the beauty of Thangka painting, where you spend years learning and mastering the skills under the qualified master.

 "Just as Sumeru is foremost among the mountains,

 Just as the Ganga is foremost among the rivers,

 Just as the Sun is foremost among the celestial bodies,

 Just as the Garuda is the king of birds,

 Just as Indra is the foremost among gods

 So is painting the foremost among the skills"